Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Conclusion

+Another potential opportunity for future research would be improving the robustness of temporal motifs features.
+For instance, one can consider a null model for the transaction networks to normalize the motifs counts in the feature vectors.

-This publication includes or references synthetic data provided by J.P.
+\textbf{Acknowledgments.} This publication includes or references synthetic data provided by J.P.
 Morgan.
-This research was supported by NSF-2107089 award, JP Morgan Chase and Company Faculty Research Award, and used resources of the Center for Computational Research at the University at Buffalo~\cite{CCR}.
-We thank Jingjing Chi and Yifan Wang for their help in the Venmo vendor labeling process. }
+This research was supported by NSF-2107089 and NSF-2236789 awards, JP Morgan Chase and Company Faculty Research Award, and used resources of the CCR at the University at Buffalo~\cite{CCR}.
+We also thank Jingjing Chi and Yifan Wang for helping with the vendor labeling process.